RandonSRProctor/inertia/ReadMe.md

 ## Notes

-- This while in Production the project is not split into folders for ease in quickly publishing examples to codepen.io.
+- While in Production the project is not split into folders for ease in quickly publishing examples to codepen.io.
 See this project and other demos here: https://codepen.io/randonsrproctor

-- I'm not doing sprints or adding functionality at any set interval, this is a passion project.
-I'm having great fun taking my time and playing around with JS concepts.
+- I'm not doing sprints or adding functionality at any set interval.
+This is a passion project; I'm having great fun taking my time and playing around with JS concepts.

--I absolutely encourage anyone to contact me to talk about the project.
+- I absolutely encourage anyone to contact me to talk about the project.
 Casual conversation and criticisms are welcome alike.